Godley/wedding-website/local-attractions.md

 ---

 # Local attractions
 Despite living in the middle of nowhere there's a surprising amount of places to visit and nice walks.
+In case you're looking for something to do the day before or after, here are some of our favourite places to visit.

 ## Closest
 - Shuttleworth collection and swiss garden: both really lovely attractions, definitely could spend multiple days wandering around.
 Anyone staying at the house can get into the collection and garden for free the next day.
 Swiss Garden predates the house and is certified by the Swiss Tourist board.